Skrypnyk81/Skrypnyk81/README.md

 #### Technologies used: Flask, Machine Learning, AWS

 ## PREVIOUS WORK EXPERIENCE
 Since 2003 I was mainly employed in the role of a warehouse worker.
-I worked at Esselunga, Barcella elettroforniture and at SDF.
+I worked at Esselunga, Barcella elettroforniture and SDF.

 University of Milan
 2014-2023 Political Science.
 I took 13/21 exams.
 I have not finished